raining all the time but you can’t see it. We call non-visible rain ‘humidity’. At

 The distrutor is the moon.
 The moon is in direct electrical communication with the inner core of the earth, by way of gravitational/electromagnetic/field waves.
 It is this inner core that is the centre of our geo-field, one in which the earth, sea, and atmosphere are joined.
 Although they are joined it is hard to visualise the whole as acting together.
 We are too small to see that things joined are part of a joined system, which extends beyond our planet.

 It is actually the ground and sea together that has one charge, and the moon that has an opposite charge.
 The moon continually crosses the Earth’s electrical field in the manner of a dynamo.
-Receiving its charge from the Sun, twice per month the moon moves across the centre of the geofield, called the lunar equinox, and the barometric pressure on earth drops, and can be seen to do so by watching a barometer.
+Receiving its charge from the Sun, twice per month the moon moves across the centre of the geofield, known as the lunar equinox, and the barometric pressure on earth drops, and can be seen to do so by watching a barometer.
 This generates an electrical or weather related disturbance.